This chart about spending in restaurants is unbelievable ... because it has a major problem

-The chart below shows that total spending at restaurants and bars — “food and drinking places” — topped spending at grocery stores in April for the third straight month.
+The chart shows that total spending at restaurants and bars — “food and drinking places” — topped spending at grocery stores in March.

 But it doesn’t quite show what you think.

-That’s because major grocery retailers like Wal-Mart, Costco, and Target aren’t considered grocery stores, as Jonathan Maze at the Nation’s Restaurant News noted back in March.
+That’s because major grocery retailers like Wal-Mart, Costco, and Target aren’t considered grocery stores, as Jonathan Maze at the Nation’s Restaurant News notes.

-Maze also points out that more than half of Wal-Mart’s $US485 billion in annual sales come from grocery, and says a grocery number from Wal-Mart alone would probably put it over the top.
+Maze also points out that more than half of Wal-Mart’s $US485 billion in annual sales come from grocery, and says a grocery number from Wal-Mart alone would probably but it over the top.

-And even at that, the beat from restaurants was only slight: in April, sales at restaurants and bars totaled $US51.82 billion while grocery was $US48.63 billion.

-Overall, retail sales in April were a big disappointment.
-Sales in April were flat compared to March, missing expectations and leading some market observers to say that we’re heading for a recession.

-Even with the catch of how some of this data is compiled, however, it doesn’t mean that the trend towards restaurants and away from grocers isn’t a huge deal: the habits of American consumers are obviously changing.
+This doesn’t however, mean that this trend isn’t a huge deal: the habits of American consumers are obviously changing.
 And in a big way.

 Business Insider Emails & Alerts